jbequ5/SAGE-Enigma-Subnet/Intelligence/Model-Distillation-Pipeline.md

 - This produces a true Mixture of Process Experts that remains small, focused, and highly performant per step.

 **Step 3: Dynamic Specialist Fine-Tuning & Gap-Driven Re-training**
-- Meta-RL uses telemetry + Synapse data to detect process gaps (“synthesis specialist underperforms on novel cross-domain tasks”) versus intelligence gaps (“broad predictive power shortfall”).
+- Meta-RL uses telemetry + Synapse data to detect process gaps versus intelligence gaps.
 - Prioritizes and re-trains the relevant specialist(s) with updated weighting or additional fragments from the current nightly cycle.
 - The generalist is updated only when broad intelligence gaps are flagged, keeping daily compute minimal.